randomuserhi/Deep-Engine/DeepEngineDocs/ECS/02 - Design Draft.md

 *How are entities stored within archetypes - as a single array? chunks?*
 - https://docs.unity3d.com/Packages/com.unity.entities@1.0/manual/concepts-archetypes.html#archetype-chunks

+Archetypes are stored in chunks (possibly with a free-list).
+Chunks are better than a single resizing list as resizing the archetype as a whole simply requires allocating a new chunk, reusing old chunks etc... whereas resizing an array requires allocating a new block and moving entities from the old block to the new one.
+- Chunk size should be optimal, either fixed size (Unity 16kib) or can be changed at runtime etc...
+	- Could be fixed size in terms of memory (Unity)
+	- Or fixed sized based on count
+	- *Testing needed on which actually makes a difference*
+- Systems can work on different chunks concurrently OR concurrent within a chunk
+	- *Not sure what is better for performance*

 **Removing Entities**
 - Entities are removed and the last entity in the archetype is moved to fill the gap produced

+### Thread Safety
 ### Entity References / Handles

 There is a lookup table which stores the location of entities in memory.
 This lookup is updated whenever an entity is moved (either by archetype change or other).